aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-MySql-Integration.md

 - Run `add-migration Initial_Migration` command
 - Run `update-database` command

-MySql integration is complete.
-Now you can run your project with MySql.
+MySQL integration is complete.
+Now you can run your project with MySQL.